sgmurphy/wordpress-plugins/permalink-manager/README.txt

 8. Permalink Manager settings.

 == Changelog ==

+= 2.4.3.3 (May 16, 2024) =
+* Dev - Optimization of "Permalink_Manager_Core_Functions::fix_pagination_pages"
+* Dev - The canonical redirect function has been improved to fully handle the "/page/1" and "/1/" endpoints as well as the "p", "page_id", and "name" query parameters in URLs
+* Fix - The plugin may save the native slug for "draft" posts and pages even if WordPress has not generated it yet
+* Fix - "Customize URL" in the admin toolbar works now correctly also for categories, and custom taxonomies
+* Fix - "Auto-update mode" is now respected in Advanced Translation Editor (WPML)

 = 2.4.3.2 (March 18, 2024) =
 * Fix - Further security improvements for AJAX functions and "Bulk Tools"